L00L entanglement and the twisted quantum eraser: introduction

-Here, we build on the idea of a $N00N$ state to explore the generation of a spatially entangled sate where the photon number $N$ is replaced by the spatial mode index, and the photon number in each mode is fixed to be one.
-Working in the Laguerre-Gaussian (LG) tranverse spatial mode basis \cite{Krenn2017Orbital}, where modes are labelled by their azimuthal ($\ell$) or radial ($p$) indices, we get the pleasing (depending on your maturity level) terminology of $\LOOL$ and $p00p$ states.
+Here, we build on the idea of a $N00N$ state to explore the generation of a spatially entangled state where the photon number $N$ is replaced by the spatial mode index, and the photon number in each mode is fixed to be one.
+Working in the Laguerre-Gaussian (LG) tranverse spatial mode basis \cite{Krenn2017Orbital}, where modes are labelled by their azimuthal ($\ell$) or radial ($p$) indices, we get the pleasing terminology of $\LOOL$ states\footnote{In order to spare posterity the indignity, here we have refrained from the obvious extension of $\LOOL$ states to the radial index $p$}.
 Here, the photons are in a coherent superposition of carrying a fundamental Gaussian mode ($\ell=p=0$) and a higher order mode ($\abs{\ell}>0$, $p>0$).
-As the LG mode space is unbounded, these states can also be classified as high-$\LOOL$ or high-$p00p$ states, making them candidates for the hotly debated Schr\"{o}dinger-cat states \cite{Schrodinger1935}.
+As the LG mode space is unbounded, these states can also be classified as high-$\LOOL$ states, making them candidates for the hotly debated Schr\"{o}dinger-cat states \cite{Schrodinger1935}.
 The question of macroscopicity is raised when one considers that very large amounts of angular momentum could conceivably be transferred to quantum states of matter, as has been demonstrated (for low OAM quanta) with Bose-Einstein condensates and clouds of cold Rubidium atoms \cite{Andersen2006, Parigi2015}.
 Interestingly, $\LOOL$ states have been seen before as a key building block in computer-designed experiments on high-dimensional multi-photon entanglement \cite{Melvin, 332, OAMGHZ}.
 The generation of the first three-particle, three-dimensional GHZ state required the generation of an $\LOOL$ state with $\ell=2$ as an intermediate step, and appears in several other experimental designs found via a computational algorithm.
-Below, we describe in detail how $\LOOL$ and $p00p$ states can be created using linear optical elements followed by post-selection on two-photon coincidences, and demonstrate their experimental generation and characterisation via an entanglement witness and quantum state tomography.
+Below, we describe in detail how $\LOOL$ states can be created using linear optical elements followed by post-selection on two-photon coincidences, and demonstrate their experimental generation and characterisation via an entanglement witness and quantum state tomography.